seng438-winter-2022/seng438-a2-tonyv-vo/seng438-assignment-2-Lab-Report.md

 - max(2,3) = 3 test cases

-- Partitions were the combination of null and null array nun and non null array and two non null arrays

-- One extra test was added to test a 2D array with different dimensions.

-- Another test case was added to ensure false was returned when arrays had different values.
+- Partitions were created from the combination of two null arrays, a null array with a non-null array, and two non-null arrays.
+One extra test was added to test a 2D array with different dimensions and another test case was added to ensure that when arrays had different values but the same dimensions, false was returned from the method.

-- 5 tests total were created

 ### Test cases for 42-45 for calculateColumnTotal(Values2D data, int column)